Heron triangles with two rational medians and Somos-5 sequences: Somos-5 sequences and QRT maps

 Using the fact that $C_+=-\Phi(2\ka)^{-1}$, $C_-=\Phi(\ka)^{-1}$ and the values $f_1=-f_2=1$, $f_3=2$, we immediately find $B''=\frac{1}{2}\Phi(\ka)^4$ from the $n=2$ case of this relation, and this fixes the recurrence in the form (\ref{fqrt}) for even/odd $n$ respectively.
 If we start from the pencil of biquadratic curves $(1-W^2)Z^2+\hat{J}WZ+2W^2+1=0$, with arbitrary parameter $\hat{J}$, then the horizontal switch $\bar{\iota}_h:\, (W,Z)\mapsto (W^\dagger,Z)$ corresponds to the formula (\ref{fqrt}) for even $n$, which sends $(f_{2j-1},f_{2j})\mapsto (f_{2j+1},f_{2j})$, and the vertical switch $\bar{\iota}_v:\, (W,Z)\mapsto (W,Z^\dagger)$ corresponds to the case of odd $n$, which sends $(f_{2j+1},f_{2j})\mapsto (f_{2j+1},f_{2j+2})$, while the composition of these two involutions is a QRT map of general type, $\varphi_{QRT}=\bar{\iota}_v\circ\bar{\iota}_h$.
 The initial values $f_1=-f_2=1$ fix the value $\hat{J}=3$, giving an orbit that lies on the curve (\ref{fcurve}), which is illustrated in Fig.3, showing the horizontal line for the switch $\bar{\iota}_h:\, (2,3)\mapsto \big(-\tfrac{5}{7},3\big)$ corresponding to $n=4$ in (\ref{fqrt}). \end{prf}

-There are various ways to see that there is a 2-isogeny relating the curve (\ref{fcurve}) to (\ref{s5curve}), or equivalently to the corresponding Weierstrass curve (\ref{origwei}).
+\begin{propn} There is a 2-isogeny relating the the curve (\ref{fcurve}) to (\ref{s5curve}). \end{propn} \begin{prf} The 2-isogeny relating the curve (\ref{fcurve}) to (\ref{s5curve}), or equivalently to the corresponding Weierstrass curve (\ref{origwei}), can be seen in various ways.
 First of all, note that the function $\Phi(z)$ is not an elliptic function with respect to the original period lattice $\Lambda$, which is generated by the periods $2\om$ and $2\om_2$, but it is elliptic with respect to the lattice generated by $2\om$ and $4\om_2$; so if we set $\tau=\om_2/\om$ and start with the normalized lattice with generators $1,\tau$, then the new lattice has generators $1,2\tau$, and the overall effect is the period doubling $\tau\mapsto 2\tau$, corresponding to what is known classically as the Landen transformation (see chapter XXII in \cite{ww}, or \cite{maillard} and references).
-At the level of the curves, this can be seen by computing $\rho$, the cross-ratio of the three roots of the cubic in (\ref{weier}) together with $\infty$, which allows the j-invariant to be calculated in the form

-and the prime factors in the denominator, $612=2^2\cdot3^2\cdot 17$, are the primes of bad reduction, which we will return to at the end of the next section.
-Then for the new curve related by the Landen transformation, we have that
+At the level of the curves, this can be seen by computing $\rho$, the cross-ratio of the three roots of the cubic in (\ref{weier}) together with $\infty$, which allows the j-invariant to be calculated as \beq j=\frac{256(\rho^2-\rho+1)^3}{\rho^2(\rho-1)^2}=\frac{11^6}{612}. \eeq Then for the new curve related by the Landen transformation, we have that

 gives (an appropriate choice of) the value of the cross-ratio of the roots of the quartic in the equation \beq \bar{y}^2=8W^4+5W^2-4, \eeq which is birationally equivalent to (\ref{fcurve}) via the transformation